 Outline the Rules

 Once your teen is aware that you’ve done your research and know what you’re talking about, make sure that he or she is also aware that this type of behavior cannot and will not be tolerated moving forward.
 Discuss your rules, then explain to your child why you’re setting these rules and why they’re important.
 Explain that it’s not your desire to make your child’s life difficult or unpleasant, but rather to guide them toward adulthood while ensuring their safety and health.
 Rules might not be fun, but they’re set with love.
 Just as important as the rules are the consequences for breaking them, which should also be clearly outlined to your teen.
-After the rules and consequences have been discussed, it’s the duty of the parents to enforce the rules, otherwise this will all have been for nought.
+After the rules and consequences have been discussed, it’s the duty of the parents to enforce the rules.
+Otherwise, this will all have been for nothing.

 Encourage Openness and Show Support